 The starter pack used to include 30 free Movie Box films, but now users are required to add the Entertainment Plus pack ($15) for the Entertainment channels and Movie Box service, while the Ovation ($4.95) and Setanta Sports ($14.95) packs are an additional cost.

-The channel lineup in the Entertainment pack is fairly extensive: TV Hits, MTV, E!, Style, MTV Music, MTV Classic, MTV Dance, Fox Sports News, ESPN, ESPN2, National Geographic Channel, Animal Planet, Nat Geo People, TLC, Discovery Home and Health, Travel Channel, Fashion TV, Discovery Science, Discovery Turbo, Disney, Disney Junior, Nickelodeon, Nick Jr, Baby TV, BBC World News, CNBC, Bloomberg, France 24, Euronews, NDTV, Channel NewsAsia, Al Jazeera, CCTV News, the Australian Christian Channel and the SyFy channel.
+The channel lineup in the Entertainment pack is fairly extensive: TV Hits, MTV, E!, Style, BBC First, BBC UKTV, BBC Knowledge, HGTV, The Food Network, NBC's Universal Channel, SyFy, MTV Music, MTV Classic, MTV Dance, ESPN, ESPN2, National Geographic Channel, Nat Geo Wild, Nat Geo People, Travel Channel, Fashion TV, Disney, Disney Junior, Nickelodeon, Nick Jr, Baby TV, BBC World News, CNBC, Bloomberg, France 24, Euronews, NDTV, Channel NewsAsia, Al Jazeera, CCTV News, the Australian Christian Channel and the SyFy channel.

 Fetch is also targeting the massive number of Australian homes that speak a language other than English with a range of World TV channels.
 Starting at $9.95 a month, users can opt for a selection of channels in a number of languages, including Chinese, Korean, Indian, Filipino, and more.

-There are also add-ons for the sports lover, with Setanta Sports costing $14.95 a month and offering heaps of European rugby and football games, or $4.95 a month for the Ovation package which caters to arts, music and performance lovers.
+There are also add-ons for the sports lover, with beIN Sports costing $14.95 a month and offering heaps of European rugby and football games.

 Once you've signed up, the channels are seamlessly integrated into the free-to-air EPG.
 You can scroll through the entire channel list, or select your favourites and limit what you want to see.
 As you channel flick, the Fetch device seamlessly transitions between broadcast channels and IP channels, with practically no delay regardless of the delivery mechanism.